-- Promote community development that supports and is compatible with military training, testing, and operational missions; - Seek ways to reduce negative impacts of the installation activities on an adjacent community; - Increase public awareness of the military mission and contribution to the regional economy; and
+- environmental conditions.
+These hazards Promote community development that may potentially impact both installations and supports and is compatible with military neighboring communities.
+Therefore, the training, testing, and operational MIRR program, like a Compatible Use Study, missions: is completed jointly by the installation and Seek ways to reduce negative impacts of adjacent jurisdictions.
+A MIRR follows the - the installation activities on an adjacent same development process as a Compatible community; Use Study.
+For more information on the - Increase public awareness of the military MIRR, see Local Governments and Military mission and contribution to the regional Installation Resilience. economy; and